 - Grade reports: If all of the term's courses are finalized, you can export grade reports for all students in all courses.

-You can delete courses for which no students have any enrollment status—whether that's a course with 76 enrolled students or one with a single student who withdrew after the add-drop date.
-To delete a course, click and confirm your choice.
+You can only delete courses for which no students have any enrollment status.
+Whether a course has 176 enrolled students or boasts naught but a single student who withdrew after the add-drop date, you cannot delete it.
+Otherwise, to delete a course, click and confirm your choice.

 The Faculty report lists every faculty member and teaching assistant listed for the term's courses.